pseudofractal/fractalLink/README.md

 ### 7. Hardware

-Credits to chezlock and chronos team for this idea.
+Credits to Chezloc and Chronos team for this idea.
 Ths is a bit unpolished right now, the names will be better in future releases for stupid people like me.

 <img src="Images/hardware.png" width="300">